 What you can do

 There are many ways you can support Dignity!
 Period.
-By organising events, fundraising, gaining sponsorship and raising awareness, you can make a huge difference to the lives of women in Zimbabwe.
+By raising awareness, organising events, fundraising and gaining sponsorship, you can make a huge difference to the lives of women in Zimbabwe.